CoderDojo-Content/Intermediate-App-Inventor/en/wrapping-up.md

 1. You have all the control of your app working!
 Now it is super easy for you to add your own minigames.
-I'll walk you thorough adding one more game then you can try and make your own minigames!
+I'll walk you through adding one more game then you can try and make your own minigames!

 2. Create a "Minigame3" screen (for your fourth game change 3 to 4 and so on with every game you make).